akanksha203/VibeWatch/README.md

 IF YOU WANT TO TRAIN YOUR OWN MODEL--

-Step 1: run the code of "emotion detection.ipynb" in jupyter notebook
+Step 1: run the code of "facial_expression_recognition.ipynb" in jupyter notebook

-Step 2: save the model in "Emotion_detection/static"
+Step 2: save the model in "Emotion_detection/static" with the name expression_1.model

 Step 3: Repeat all the steps just like you do in above part